noelherrick/phaxio-java/QUICKSTART.md

 ## Basics

-The com.phaxio.Phaxio class is the entry point for any com.phaxio.Phaxio operation.
+The Phaxio class is the entry point for any Phaxio operation.

-    com.phaxio.Phaxio phaxio = new com.phaxio.Phaxio(key, secret);
+    Phaxio phaxio = new Phaxio(key, secret);

 ### Getting your account status